marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ##### 2.Create custom translation project include your "own dictionary”

--	To create your company dictionary you need to log in to the portal : [customtranslator](https://portal.customtranslator.azure.ai/workspaces) which is an additional portal to the service allowing you to refine your translation.
+-	To create your company dictionary you need to log in to the portal : [custom translator](https://portal.customtranslator.azure.ai/workspaces) which is an additional portal to the service allowing you to refine your translation.

 -	Create a new workspace and link it to your translator ressource with the same information as in the API call: